ARM-software/arm-trusted-firmware/docs/firmware-update.md

         if (image_id is non-secure image) return -EPERM if (image_id state is not (RESET or COPYING)) return -EPERM if (secure world caller) return -EPERM
+        if (image_addr + block_size overflows) return -ENOMEM
-        if (source block is in secure memory) return -ENOMEM if (source block is not mapped into BL1) return -ENOMEM if (image_size > free secure memory) return -ENOMEM
+        if (image destination address + image_size overflows) return -ENOMEM if (source block is in secure memory) return -ENOMEM if (source block is not mapped into BL1) return -ENOMEM if (image_size > free secure memory) return -ENOMEM

-This SMC copies the secure image indicated by `image_id` into secure memory.
+This SMC copies the secure image indicated by `image_id` from non-secure memory to secure memory for later authentication.
 The image may be copied in a single block or multiple blocks.
-In either case, the total size of the image must be provided in `image_size` when invoking this SMC the first time for each image.
+In either case, the total size of the image must be provided in `image_size` when invoking this SMC for the first time for each image; it is ignored in subsequent calls (if any) for the same image.

 The `image_addr` and `block_size` specify the source memory block to copy from.
+The destination address is provided by the platform code.

-If `block_size` >= the size of the remaining image to copy, then BL1 completes the copy operation and sets the image state to COPIED.
-If there is still more to copy, BL1 sets the image state to COPYING.
+If `block_size` is greater than the amount of remaining bytes to copy for this image then the former is truncated to the latter.
+The copy operation is then considered as complete and the FWU state machine transitions to the "COPIED" state.
+If there is still more to copy, the FWU state machine stays in or transitions to the COPYING state (depending on the previous state).

 When using multiple blocks, the source blocks do not necessarily need to be in contiguous memory.

-BL1 returns from exception to the normal world caller.
+Once the SMC is handled, BL1 returns from exception to the normal world caller.

 ### FWU_SMC_IMAGE_AUTH